wp-plugins/ad-inserter/readme.txt

 == Upgrade Notice ==

+= 1.5.1 =
+Few fixes to solve plugin incompatibility issues;
+Added support to disable all ads on specific page

 = 1.5.0 =
 Display blocks on all, desktop or mobile devices;
 New widgets API - one widget for all code blocks with multiple instances - PLEASE REPLACE ALL OLD WIDGETS WITH THE NEW ONE!